Unidata/netcdf-fortran/docs/netcdf-f77.md

 -   Close, writing to disk if required.
 -   Inquire about the number of dimensions, number of variables, number of global attributes, and ID of the unlimited dimension, if any.
--   Synchronize to disk to make sure it is current.
+-   Synchronize to disk to makere it is current.
 -   Set and unset nofill mode for optimized sequential writes.
--   After a summary of conventions used in describing the netCDF interfaces, the rest of this chapter presents a detailed description of the interfaces for these operations.
+-   After ammary of conventions used in describing the netCDF interfaces, the rest of this presents a detailed description of the interfaces for these operations.

-2.2 NetCDF Library Interface Descriptions {.section}
+2.2 NetCDF Library Interface Descriptions {#NetCDF_Library_Interface_Descriptions}
 -----------------------------------------

-Each interface description for a particular netCDF function in this and later chapters contains:
+Each interface description for a particular netCDF function in this and laters contains:

 -   a description of the purpose of the function;
 -   a FORTRAN function prototype that presents the type and order of the